lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 說文解字 Shuowen Jiezi

 The 2nd Century Han character dictionary, by 許慎 Xu Shen.
-Compilation and HTML layout by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and for posterity.
+Compilation and HTML layout by [WFG](http://fgwang.blogspot.com).

+An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and for posterity.

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E8%AA%AA%E6%96%87%E8%A7%A3%E5%AD%97%20Shuowen%20Jiezi)